 Title.
-The title should be short, bright, and informative, but does not exceed 12 words.
+The title should be short, bright, and informative, but does not exceed 15 words.
 It has to be pinpoint with the issues discussed.
-The article title does not contain any uncommon abbreviation.
+The article title does not contain any uncommon abbreviations.
 The main ideas should be written first and followed then by its explanations.

 Author’s names and institutions.
-The author's names should be accompanied by the author's institutions, institutions address, and email addresses, without any academic titles and job title.
+The author's names should be accompanied by the author's institutions, and email addresses, without any academic titles and job title.

 Abstract.
-Abstracts are written in Indonesian and English.
-Abstract is made in one paragraph which consists of the background, objective, research methods, results, conclusions and keywords (3-5 phrases).
+Abstracts are written in English and Bahasa Indonesia.
+The abstract is made in one paragraph which consists of the background, objective, research methods, results, conclusions, and keywords (3-5 phrases).

 Introduction.
 The introduction must contain (shortly and consecutively) a general background and a literature review (state of the art), the main research problems and research method.
 In the final part of the introduction, the purpose of the article writing should be stated.